jhnwu3/BioNetGMMFit/README.md

 However, Snapshot only uses the C++ odeint library, so if storage space is an explicit concern, more detailed install intructions can be found [here](https://www.boost.org/doc/libs/1_77_0/more/getting_started/unix-variants.html)

+### *libRoadRunner/bionetgen* <a name="rr"> </a>
+Please make sure to have bionetgen installed through

+    pip install bionetgen

+and should you want to compile your own code from libroadrunner off of this, please look [here](https://libroadrunner.readthedocs.io/en/latest/Installation/installation.html)

 ## Compilation <a name="compilation"></a>